skarrmann/horizon/README.md

 ![Horizon KiCAD plate cuts](photos/horizon-kicad-plate-cuts.png)

-The Horizon Board Producer plugin also generates all the Gerber and drill and ZIP files for production.
+The Horizon Board Producer plugin also generates all the Gerber files for production.

-**IMPORTANT: If you would like to use this plugin and plate edge cuts convention for you own project, please make sure you carefully examine the output Gerber files before printing!
+**IMPORTANT: If you would like to use this plugin and plate edge cuts convention for you own project, please make sure you carefully examine the output Gerber files!
 The plugin ultimately worked well in my case, however implementation compromises were necessary due to limitations of the KiCAD scripting API.**

 ## Build Tips